Table of Contents

 Mining

-Bitcoin mining is verifying and recording Bitcoin transactions on the network’s public ledger, known as the blockchain.
-Every time a transaction occurs, it must be verified and added to this blockchain for it to become part of the permanent Bitcoin record.
+Bitcoin mining involves verifying and recording Bitcoin transactions on the network's public ledger, known as the blockchain.
+Each time a transaction occurs, miners must confirm its authenticity and add it to the blockchain to ensure it's part of the permanent Bitcoin record.

 To do bitcoin mining, miners use powerful computers to solve complex cryptographic puzzles required to add a new block of transaction data to the blockchain.
 When a miner successfully solves one of these puzzles, they are rewarded with a certain amount of newly created Bitcoin.